 Once you get home, take your shoes off and get serious about relaxing.
 Pulling on a pair of comfy socks or slippers signals your body that it is time to relax.
 Additionally, you’ll reduce the pollutants and dirt that you track inside.

 Try a Scandinavian Diet

-Naturally, Scandinavians eat a lot of fish.
+Scandinavians eat a lot of fish.
 Additionally, their meals include whole grains and root vegetables that are available seasonally.
 This diet is rich in protein, as well as antioxidants and omega-3s.
 Rye bread, with fewer sugars than in other types of bread, helps reduce appetites, and root vegetables help diners feel full sooner and longer.

 Add a little bit (less than a tablespoon) of butter (not margarine) to your meat, soups, and pasta to make your food richer and leave you feeling a little more satisfied.
 Dairy fats tend to be healthier than others.

-After you get your ingredients sorted out, consider the idea of a hearty mid-day meal.
+Consider the idea of a hearty mid-day meal.
 Middag was initially eaten at noon, but today, many Scandinavians eat this meal in the early evening, such as 4 or 5 p.m.
 This early meal gives you plenty of time to let your food digest before you go to sleep.
 You don’t need to go to bed hungry; enjoy a small snack around 9:00 p.m.

 While enjoying all the nature and city life that Scandinavia has to offer, don’t forget to pick up some of the healthy cultural habits common in these countries.
 You may find that some of your best souvenirs are the habits that you’ve brought home.